x3a1n4/Minr/readme.md

 ## How to Use
 To use this script, you'll want to bind your favourite block (or entity) with `teraRabbits::enableClickHandlerWrapper()`.
 This is the entry point to the module, and is independant of the rest of teraRabbits.

 By default, teraRabbits acts as a replace/paint mode for building, similar to Axiom's (including block type replacement).
-By naming items, you can invoke teraRabbit's impressive suite of tools!
-Make sure to embed any size arguments within square brackets, e.g `Sphere [4]`.
+By naming items, you can invoke teraRabbit's suite of tools!
+Make sure to embed any size arguments within square brackets, e.g `Sphere [4]` makes spheres with a radius of 4.

 ### Limitations
 + Tools have a max size of `5`